jgphilpott/bash_aliases/README.md

 ### [Conda](https://github.com/jgphilpott/bash_aliases/tree/master/conda)

-These aliases are shorthand for commonly used conda commands.
+These aliases are shorthand for commonly used Conda commands.

 ### [Docker](https://github.com/jgphilpott/bash_aliases/tree/master/docker)

-These aliases are shorthand for commonly used docker commands.
+These aliases are shorthand for commonly used Docker commands.